914-Chu/CS126-Serious-Snakes/PROPOSAL.md

 ## About

 NS-SHAFT is a vertically scrolling platform game.
 Player can move left or right while falling into the shaft.
+The game will randomly generate five different kinds of platforms which includes the normal, spikes, conveyor, spring, and fake platforms.

+- Normal platform: Allow player to stay on it without any effect.
+- Spikes platform: Reduce certain amount of life.
+- Conveyor platform: Automatically move the player to left or right.
+- Spring platform: Make the player bounce.
+- Fake platform: Drop the player after short period of time.

+Player will regain life whenever they successfully go down one level.
 The goal is to slowly reach the bottom without being killed by the spikes on the ceiling and platforms or drop directly to the bottom.

 ### Left and Right